A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Comparison with existing results

 \section{Comparison with existing results}

 We first compare our key result (Theorem~\ref{thm:MainResult}) with \cite[Chapter 4, Corollary 14]{borkar2008stochastic} and \cite[Theorem 12]{kamal2010convergence}.
 Those results give concentration bounds for nonlinear SA methods with respect to generic attractors.
-Replacing the generic attractor with a LASE, the results are in a form directly comparable to our result.
+Replacing the generic attractor with a LASE, the results there are in a form directly comparable to our result.
 Let $B$ and $x^*$ be as in Theorem~\ref{thm:MainResult}.
-First, these works give an estimate on the additional time $T^\prime$ required to hit a suitably defined $\epsilon-$neighbourhood of $x^*$ starting from $B.$ This estimate is same in both these works.
-Then, an estimate is provided of the probability that after a passage of time $T^\prime$ the iterates are within the above mentioned $\epsilon-$neighbourhood and remain there thereafter, conditional on $\{x_{n_0} \in B\}.$ The estimate on $T^\prime$ is very loose; in particular, it does not exploit the exponentially fast convergence rate of a ODE solution near a LASE.
-The analysis of their concentration bounds is given below.
+Those works first give an estimate on the additional time $T^\prime$ required to hit a suitably defined $\epsilon-$neighbourhood of $x^*$ starting from $B.$ This estimate is same in both those works.
+Then, an estimate is provided of the probability that after a passage of time $T^\prime$ the iterates are within the aforementioned $\epsilon-$neighbourhood and remain there thereafter, conditional on $\{x_{n_0} \in B\}.$ The estimate on $T^\prime$ is very loose; unlike our bound, it does not exploit the exponentially fast convergence rate of a ODE solution near a LASE.
+We compare their concentration bounds separately below.

 There are two parts to \cite[Chapter 4, Corollary 14]{borkar2008stochastic}.
 The first part assumes

 the stepsize sequence $\{a_n\}$ satisfies

 and the martingale-difference noise sequence $\{M_n\}$ satisfies